Upgrade Guide to Jahia 8.2.0

 API default authorization

-During the upgrade you might notice that org.jahia.bundles.api.authorization-default.yml couldn't be merged automatically.
+During the upgrade you might notice an error telling you that org.jahia.bundles.api.authorization-default.yml couldn't be merged automatically.
 As often with XML and YML files the merge can get complicated, but in this case the most recent one can be used (org.jahia.bundles.api.authorization-default.yml.new), you just need to ensure you only have one occurence of this file in digital-factory-data/karaf/etc/ (use the one with the .new extension) so that it can be loaded.

 Installation path